 The birch trees light open canopy provides the perfect conditions for bluebells, violets, grass and moss to thrive on the Forest floor.
 You may also find a nesting bird or two inside its trunk.

-A rowan tree can live up to 200 years.
+An alder tree can live up to 200 years.
 Its flowers grow in dense clusters of cream and white, and after pollination, develop into striking red fruits - a rich source of food for wildlife.

 The leaves of a wild hornbeam tree change colour throughout the year, creating a beautiful year-round display.
 Beginning with a deep green before fading into orange and a deep crimson in autumn.